Saskatoon city council spares Remai Modern, cuts snow proposals in budget talks - Saskatoon | Globalnews.ca

 Saskatoon city council spares Remai Modern, cuts snow proposals in budget talks

-Saskatoon city councillors granted the Remai Modern art gallery a funding increase while scaling back snow and ice projects on the first day of 2018 civic budget talks.
+Saskatoon city council granted the Remai Modern art gallery a funding increase while scaling back snow and ice projects on the first day of 2018 civic budget talks.

 The proposed property tax increase at the end of Monday evening’s deliberations was 4.43 per cent, which is equal to a $77.21 increase annually for owners of an average house in Saskatoon.